72% NTSC or 99% sRGB vs 95% DCI-P3: Best TV Color Gamut?

 Why do we see different colors on different TVs?

-Say, a particular shade of red is not available in a TV’s color gamut.
-Then it will display that portion of the scene differently than the TV having that particular shade of red.
+Suppose, a particular shade of red is not available in a TV’s color gamut.

 Rec.
 709, sRGB, Adobe RGB, NTSC, DCI-P3, Rec.
 2020 and Rec.
 2100 are the different color gamuts used by CIE as color standards for various devices.